Kid Cudi: 2009–2010: Man on the Moon and Man on the Moon II

 On April 20, 2010, Kid Cudi announced that the name of his second album would not be Cudder and the Revolution of Evolution, but a direct sequel to his first, titled Man on the Moon II: The Legend of Mr. Rager.

 On June 11, 2010, Kid Cudi was arrested in the Chelsea neighborhood of the Manhattan borough in New York City and charged with felony criminal mischief and possession of a controlled substance.
 Despite his arrest, he was released and made it to Manchester, Tennessee in time to play at Bonnaroo.

 In May 2010, American shoe company Converse, launched "You're It", a campaign which highlighted 23 artists from around the world in a series of web shorts.
-The campaign featured artists from 13 countries including Kid Cudi.
-In this short, Converse takes a trip back to Cudi's roots as an artist in his hometown of Cleveland, Ohio.
-The campaign's goal was to tap into the grassroots of Converse's global market and introduce the artists of tomorrow.

-In June 2010, Converse was promoting being a catalyst for creativity by bringing together three musicians from different genres to form a unique collaboration known as "Three Artists.
-One Song."
-Converse teamed up Cudi, alongside Vampire Weekend's Rostam Batmanglij and Best Coast's Bethany Cosentino, to produce the song titled "All Summer".
+In his clip, Cudi returned Cleveland, Ohio.
+In June 2010, Converse teamed up Cudi, alongside Vampire Weekend's Rostam Batmanglij and Best Coast's Bethany Cosentino, to produce the song titled "All Summer".
 In addition to collaborating on the track, each of the artists also participated in the creation of the music video, which was released later that summer.

 The lead single from Cudi's second studio album, titled "Erase Me", features Kanye West and was produced by Jim Jonsin.
 The song debuted on a Cleveland radio station June 30, 2010, and was officially released to Rhythm/Crossover radio on August 17, 2010.
 The title-track "Mr. Rager", was released as the album's second single, shortly before the album's release.
 The album, released November 9, 2010, debuted at number three on the US Billboard 200 chart, with first-week sales of 169,000 copies.
 In its second week it crossed the 200,000 sales mark.

 In 2010, Kid Cudi appeared on several songs for his mentor Kanye West's weekly free music giveaway GOOD Fridays; namely "Good Friday", "Christian Dior Denim Flow" and "The Joy", the latter of which later became a bonus track on the Jay-Z and Kanye West collaborative album Watch the Throne (2011).